davepoon/aws-codedeploy-amazon-linux/README.md

 # Deploy using AWS CodeDeploy and CodePipline
-This is a simple website deployment using AWS CodeDeploy and CodePipline
+This is a simple website using AWS CodeDeploy and CodePipline for deployment.